Tiktak89/angular-components/README.md

 In addition we implemented some unit- and e2e-tests.

-Prerequisites:
-  npm install -g karma-cli
+Prerequisites
-  npm install -g protractor
+ - npm install -g karma-cli protractor

-Installation:
+Installation
   1) Download or clone this repository
   2) cd application/directory
   3) npm install
   4) npm run dev
   5) See the application at http://localhost:3000

-End-to-end Tests:
+End-to-end Tests
   (If not done than execute: "webdriver-manager update" and than "webdriver-manager start") protractor protractor.conf.js